-(a) The Chief Timer shall resolve any gross discrepancies among timings, compile all times pertinent to the final classification and those requested by the organizer, and submit them to the chief referee at the end of the race.

-(b) Only timing equipment with a resolution of .01 second and accuracy of one second in 48 hours or better shall be used.
+(a) The Chief Timer shall resolve any gross discrepancies among timings, compile all times pertinent to the final classification and those requested by the organizer, and submit them to the chief referee at the end of the race. (b) Only timing equipment with a resolution of .01 second and accuracy of one second in 48 hours or better shall be used.
 When hand timing is used, the readings of all timers shall be recorded separately; the median time shall be determined and then truncated to 0.1 second.
 If a timer states that a given timing of his was inaccurate, it shall be discarded.
 The median time is determined as follows.
 If there is just one time, that time is used.
-If there is an odd number of times, the middle one is used.
-If there is an even number of times, the average of the middle two times is used.

-(c) Automatic timing equipment that both initiates and terminates timing automatically may be used provided that there is adequate hand timing for back-up and verification.
+If there is an even number of times, the average of the middle two times is used. (c) Automatic timing equipment that both initiates and terminates timing equipment that both initiates and terminates timing automatically may be used provided that there is adequate hand timing for back-up and verification.
 Automatic timings will be recorded to 1/100 second (1/1000 for distances of 1 km or less).
 The timing equipment operator shall function as an assistant timer and shall submit all timing data to the Chief Timer.